leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 export default App;
 ```

 You're probably seeing an error right now.
-Your project is probably yelling at you because <mark style="background-color: lightgrey">handleUpload</mark> doesn't exist.
+Your project is probably yelling at you because <i><mark style="background-color: lightgrey">handleUpload</mark></i> doesn't exist.
 Let's fix that.

 Let's create that function just before your return statement.
 To quickly check that our uploader is working, we can just quickly console the URL.